iterate/mikrobloggeriet/cli-quickstart-mblog.md

     mblog config cohort YOUR_COHORT
     mblog config editor YOUR_EDITOR

-When repo-path, cohort and editor are set, you can run `mblog create` to write a new post.

 ### Example: configure `mblog` for the `genai` cohort and writing with Visual Studio Code

 First, make sure you have the `code` command line tool installed for editing files with Visual Studio Code from the command line.